kartiksahu55/JavaScript-DOM-Projects/README.md

 ### Project 6: GitHub User Details

 The GitHub User Details project is a JavaScript application that fetches and displays information about a GitHub user, such as their username, bio, and repositories.

+### Project 7: Movie Search App

+The Movie Search App is a JavaScript application that allows users to search for movies, providing details such as titles.

+### Project 8: Weather App

+The Weather App is a JavaScript application that fetches and displays weather information for a specific location.

+### Project 9: Random Paragraph Generator

+The Random Paragraph Generator is a JavaScript application that generates random paragraphs of text, useful for generating placeholder content or testing layouts.

+### Project 10: Image Slider

+The Image Slider is a JavaScript application that displays a slideshow of images, allowing users to navigate through them manually or automatically.

+### Project 11: Meme Generator

+The Meme Generator is a JavaScript application that enables users to get popular meme template text.

+### Project 12: Clock

+The Clock project is a JavaScript application that displays a live clock with the current time, updating every second.

 Feel free to explore each project, try them out, and dive into the source code to understand how they work and improve your JavaScript skills!